 I came to Hopkins in September of 1997 as a math teacher and a junior school adviser, having taught for one year in public school after completing my Masters Degree in Education at Fordham University.
 In the fall of 2002, I became a Head Adviser and served as the Head Adviser to the Ninth Grade for several years, specializing in the transition into high school at Hopkins.
 It has been a privilege to guide each incoming class of intelligent, active, and caring individuals, as they have learned to navigate the academic, athletic, and social challenges that Hopkins offers its ninth graders.
 In the fall of 2012, I became the Head Adviser to the sophomore class and will continue as the Head Adviser to the students of the Class of 2015 through their graduation.
 In addition to teaching math and Head Advising, I have coached the JV Math Team and have been the Faculty Adviser to the yearbook.
 I became a member of the Admission Committee because I truly love teaching and working with the amazing students we have at Hopkins, and I wanted to have a part in shaping each incoming class.
 When I am not at Hopkins, I enjoy spending time with my husband and two children.

 My roots at Hopkins run pretty deep: I remember distinctly my admissions interview with the legendary Delaney Kiphuth in 1983, which marked the beginning of my formative experience as a proud member of the Class of 1989.
 Though I was not an outstanding student by any means, Hopkins truly helped me learn how to learn and instilled in me a love of learning that I carried with me to St. Lawrence University (BA/History, Government--feel free to ask me about my Canadian Studies minor!) and through a 15-year career in academic and educational publishing.
 Through those years, I maintained a close relationship to the school through my family (my mother, JoAnn, was Director of Choral Music for 20+ years) and through service on the Alumni Board of Directors.
 I fully returned to Hopkins to join the History faculty in 2011, and have had the pleasure of teaching the History 8, Atlantic Communities I, and 21st Century Democracy courses and coaching lacrosse and football on the Junior School and Varsity levels.
-For the last two years, I've also served as Head Adviser, first in the Junior School and currently for the Class of 2020.
-I am thrilled to join the Admissions team this year and to help find the next group of eager Hopkins students and lifelong learners.
-I grew up in New Haven and now reside in Hamden with my wife Kristen (Maryland native and Hopkins staff member extraordinaire), my son Charlie (a current student in the Class of 2022), my daughter Violet (entering 5th grade at Spring Glen School), and beagle-mutt Calvin T. Dog.
+I've also served as a Head Adviser, first in the Junior School and currently for the Class of 2020.
+I am thrilled to join the Admissions team to help find the next group of eager Hopkins students and lifelong learners.
+I grew up in New Haven and now reside in Hamden with my wife Kristen (Maryland native and Hopkins staff member extraordinaire), my son Charlie (a current student in the Class of 2022), my daughter Violet (a current student in the Class of 2025), and beagle-mutt Calvin T. Dog.